openwallet-foundation/bifold-wallet/README.md

 [Cocoa Pods](https://cocoapods.org/) (iOS specific)

 #### Mediator
 In order to use Aries Bifold, you must have a mediator to use with the app.
-Instructions for launching your own mediator locally can be found in [Aries Framework Javascript](https://github.com/hyperledger/aries-framework-javascript#starting-mediator-agents).
+Instructions for launching your own mediator locally can be found in [docs/mediations](./docs/MEDIATION.md) or at [Aries Framework Javascript](https://github.com/hyperledger/aries-framework-javascript#starting-mediator-agents).

 #### Network
 Aries Bifold as of right now is tied to one ledger with the intention of making this more flexible/dynamic in the future.
 You must have a genesis file url for your chosen network, such as: